jenningsloy318/DevOpsTrailers/Ansible/readme.md

 ### Customization

-if you need to add more commands excuted after instance started, you can modify template file `userdata.j2`.
+if you need to add more commands excuted after instance started, you can modify template file `userdata.j2`. and it is generated via command `write-mime-multipart` to combine multiple parts into one cloud-init config

 This file contains three sections,